Abrei852/Portfolio-Gatsby-Strapi/README.md

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+You need to have gatsby and react installed for this to work.

     ```shell
     # create a new Gatsby site using the hello-world starter